Local Flow Matching Generative Models: Local Flow Matching

-In practice, when training the $n$-step sub-flow, the finite samples of $p_{n-1}$ are obtained by transporting samples from $p_0$ through the previous sub-flows.
-This pushforward from $p_{n-1}$ to $p_n$ can be done for all training samples once the $n$-th sub-flow is trained, see Algorithm \ref{algo:lfm}.
-The proposed \lfm{} model can be trained from scratch, and we also distill the model to improve generation efficiency.
-See Section \ref{sec:algorithm} for details.
+In practice, when we train the $n$-step sub-flow, finite samples of $p_{n-1}$ are obtained by transporting samples from $p_0$ through the previous sub-flows.
+Once the $n$-th sub-flow is trained, this pushforward from $p_{n-1}$ to $p_n$ can be applied for all training samples, as described in Algorithm \ref{algo:lfm}.
+The proposed \lfm{} model can be trained from scratch and distilled to improve generation efficiency.
+See Section \ref{sec:algorithm} for further details.

+For the discrete time schedule $\gamma_n$, one can set a constant $\gamma_n$ for simplicity.
+In practice, we use $\gamma_n = c \rho^{n-1}$ for some $c>0$ and $\rho \ge 1$, and one can also design $\gamma_n$ inspired by the time schedule in diffusion models, though our $N$ is very small (less than 10).
+See more on the choice of $N$ and $\gamma_n $ in Appendix \ref{app:schedule}.

-\paragraph{Generation.} Once the $N$ sub-flows are trained, we go backward from the $N$-th to the 1st sub-flows to generate data from noise.
-Specifically, we sample $y_N \sim q$, and let $y_{n-1} = T_n^{-1} (y_n)$ for $n=N,\cdots,1$, where $T_n^{-1}$ is computed by integrating the ODE with velocity field $\hat v_n$ reverse in time.
-We then use $y_0$ as the generated data samples.
+\paragraph{Generation} Once the $N$ sub-flows are trained, we generate data from noise by going backward from the $N$-th to the first sub-flows.
+Specifically, we sample $y_N \sim q$ and compute $y_{n-1} = T_n^{-1} (y_n)$ for $n=N,\cdots,1$, where $T_n^{-1}$ is obtained by integrating the ODE with velocity field $\hat v_n$ in reverse time.
+The final output $y_0$ is used as the generated data samples.
 The closeness of the distribution of $y_0$ to the data distribution $P$ will be theoretically shown in Section \ref{sec:theory}.